Line Tool

 Cancellation

-Press Esc at any time whilst placing a line to cancel the operation and remove the preview.
-Works for both straight and curved lines.
+Press Esc at any time whilst placing a line or shape to cancel the operation and remove the preview.
+Works for straight, curved, and multi-line modes.

 Style pattern details